gboeing/osmnx/README.md

 Retrieve, construct, analyze, and visualize street networks from OpenStreetMap: [full overview](http://geoffboeing.com/2016/11/osmnx-python-street-networks/).

-You can read/cite the journal article manuscript about OSMnx: Boeing, G. 2016. "[OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks](http://geoffboeing.com/publications/osmnx-complex-street-networks/)."
+You can read/cite the journal article manuscript: Boeing, G. 2016. "[OSMnx: New Methods for Acquiring, Constructing, Analyzing, and Visualizing Complex Street Networks](http://geoffboeing.com/publications/osmnx-complex-street-networks/)."
 Manuscript under review. doi:10.2139/ssrn.2865501.

-OSMnx is a Python 2/3 library that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
+**OSMnx** is a Python 2/3 library that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 Users can download and construct walkable, drivable, or bikable urban networks with a single line of Python code, and then easily analyze and visualize them: